40th Filmfare Awards

-The 40th Filmfare Awards were held on 25 February 1995.
+The 40th Filmfare Awards for Hindi-language films from India were held on 25 February 1995.

 1942: A Love Story and Hum Aapke Hain Koun..!, which is one of the most successful films of Bollywood, led the ceremony with 13 nominations each, followed by Mohra with 9 nominations and Krantiveer with 7 nominations.

 1942: A Love Story won 9 awards, including Best Supporting Actor (for Jackie Shroff) and Best Music Director (a posthumous win for R. D. Burman), thus becoming the most-awarded film at the ceremony.

 Hum Aapke Hain Koun..! was the runner-up of the ceremony with 5 awards, including Best Film, Best Director (Barjatya), Best Actress (Dixit) and Special Award (Lata Mangeshkar for "Didi Tera Devar Deewana").

 Madhuri Dixit received dual nominations for Best Actress for her performances in Anjaam and Hum Aapke Hain Koun..!, winning for the latter.

 Main awards

 The winners and nominees have been listed below.
 Winners are listed first, highlighted in boldface, and indicated with a double dagger.

 Sooraj Barjatya — Best Director winner for Hum Aapke Hain Koun..!